 - A North Carolina high school senior; able to use award up to 4 years

 - A student applying to transfer to an educator preparation program at one of the five Teaching Fellows partner institutions; able to use award up to 3 years

 - A student already enrolled at one of the five Teaching Fellows partner institutions who transitions into an educator preparation program; able to use award up to 2 years

 - An individual with a bachelor’s degree pursuing preparation for teacher licensure at one of the five Teaching Fellows partner institutions; able to use award up to 2 years

 - Minimum Academic Requirements:

-- High school applicants or applicants with fewer than 24 hours of college credit must have a minimum unweighted high school GPA of 3.0 and have scored at least a 24 on the ACT or a 1,100 on the SAT.
+- High school applicants or applicants with fewer than 24 hours of college credit must have a minimum unweighted high school GPA of 3.0 and must submit an SAT and/or ACT score.

 Only those willing to teach in an approved STEM or Special Education area are eligible to apply and be considered for a Teaching Fellows award.
 For more information about the approved areas of licensure, please see “What are the approved areas of licensure for Teaching Fellows?” question in this FAQ section.